 1870.
 Mrs. Francis MacBeth Glessner begins a household journal that focuses on her Prairie Avenue mansion.
 It's an unparalleled 50-year window on her upper-class family's culinary experiences.

 The Glessner House is Chicago's very own "Upstairs-Downstairs," the lives and fortunes of the Glessner family and their lower-level servant staff.
-After a vacation in Mexico, they bring back the recipe for the tamales they ate.
+After a vacation in Mexico, they brought back the recipe for the tamales they ate.
 Seafood is also a family favorite, including Lobster Newburg, trout in aspic, and crab.

 1871.
 The Great Chicago Fire in October leaves only 5 restaurants open in the city directory.

 1871.
 Mrs. Owen's Illinois Cook Book (pdf), by Mrs. T.J.V.
 Owen, Springfield, Illinois, published in 1871.